Ekin-Sen/profile_card/README.md

 # profile_card

-* A profile card designed using Bootstrap.
+* A profile card design using Bootstrap.
 * The card designed responsive.